 The extent to which the applicant describes the economic and/or workforce to be addressed by the proposed project.
 Further, applicants should describe how these needs are being addressed for residents, job seekers and/or workers that are proposed to be served by the project.

-- Alignment with DRA's Strategic Investment Goals (3 Points) The extent to which the applicant demonstrates alignment with one or more of DRA's Strategic Investment Goals outlined in the agency's Regional Development Plan IV. - c.
-Alignment with SEDAP Investment Priorities (12 Points) The extent to which the applicant demonstrates alignment with one or more of SEDAP's Investment Priorities.
+Alignment with DRA's Strategic Investment Goals (10 Points)

+The extent to which the applicant demonstrates alignment with one or more of DRA's Strategic Investment Goals.
-d.

 Alignment with Local Economic Development Priorities (3 Points)